 Source: Marvel

-Folium’s plugins wrap some of the most popular Leaflet.js external plugins.
-These plugins make Folium very powerful.
-There are so many plugins for Folium like AntPath, MeasureControl, and Draw which make mapping a piece of cake.
+Folium’s plugins wrap some of the most popular Leaflet.js external plugins, making it very powerful.
+There are many plugins for Folium, like AntPath, MeasureControl, and Draw, which make mapping a piece of cake.

 We’ve covered a lot of theoretical aspects so far with a bit of code thrown in.
 It’s time to get our hands dirty and fire up Python.
 Here’s a spoiler – we’ll use the TimeSliderChoropleth and HeatMapWithTime plugins for Folium in the real-world projects we’ll work on.